linode/docs/docs/applications/media-servers/How-to-Install-SHOUTcast-DNAS-Server-on-Linux.md

 The SHOUTcast DNAS software is now installed on your Linode.

-### Configuring
+### Configure SHOUTcast

-Now you'll want to modify the configuration.
+Now, you'll want to modify the configuration.
 This is necessary to specify passwords and set the SHOUTcast port.
 Here's how to configure SHOUTcast:

-1. Open the SHOUTcast configuration file by entering the following command:
+1. Open the SHOUTcast configuration file:

         nano sc/sc_serv_basic.conf